 Now we have SEOs who specialize in many of those areas and that's mostly all that they do.
 I specialize in link building now but still do PPC campaigns and consult on other facets of SEO, but I do think that it's harder to get that general perspective and training these days.

-Julie Joyce owns the link building company Link Fish Media (http://www.linkfishmedia.com), is a columnist for Search Engine Watch and Search Engine Land, and is a founding member of the SEO Chicks.
+Julie Joyce owns the link building company Link Fish Media, is a columnist for Search Engine Watch and Search Engine Land, and is a founding member of the SEO Chicks.

-Is SEO a good career choice as of late 2013?
+Is SEO a good career choice?
 Totally!
 Being a quality SEO requires research, training and experience.
-People are still willing to pay top dollar for an SEO who knows what they are doing.
+People are still willing to pay top dollar to find SEO developer who knows what they are doing.

 The issue has been that a lot of people just started putting SEO as a skillset on their resume when in reality they had no business doing so.